koya-namba/koya-namba/README.md

-- 👋 Hi, I’m Namba Koya(@koya-namba)
+Hi👋, I’m Namba Koya(@koya-namba)
-- 👀 I’m interested in ML and DL.
+I’m interested in ML and DL.
-- 🌱 I’m currently developing ML apps!
+I’m currently developing ML apps!

 <!---
 koya-namba/koya-namba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.